|

 advantages at their production.

-This photo shows that the first designs were close to classic
+This photo shows that the first designs were close to the classic

 platforms were bolted on which boots could be mounted.
-As to
+In order to

 reduce their weight as much as possible the foot plates often